alexrutherford/dime_take_home/reports/report.md

 - Instead of using keyword matching, use an LLM to tag articles with risk factors in either (i) a zero shot fashion, possibly using official definitions of food insecurity terms or (ii) a few-shot learning approach with some examples of articles and their tags or (iii) a supervised-fine tuning approach in which the LLM is fine-tuned on articles and tags.
 Note that these would need to be evaluated.

+- In some information environments, much news is produced and consumed in other formats than text i.e. video and audio and through non-mainstream channels e.g. blogs/social media.

-- The most important task is validation of this approach using some ground truth data.
-This would need to overlap in the time period and countries and ideally be at sub-national granularity.
+- The most important task is validation of the signal extracted from the news articles using some ground truth data.
+This would need to overlap in the time period and countries and be at sub-national granularity for operational utility.
 It is unlikely that the frequency would be more than monthly which is challenging with only 1 month of text corpus data.
 Instead of calculating time-series correlations, admin 1/2 regions could be ranked on the basis of food security indicators and compared to rankings based on matches in news articles.

 - Much of the code is copy-pasted to repeat for Arabic and English.
 Ideally this would all be wrapped in a function with a language flag.

 - The most useful signal from the news articles is likely to be when the _proportion_ of articles tagged with a location that matches the taxonomy increases (rather than simply the number matching a locaiton and taxonomy).
+Some correction based on the population or population density of the administrative division could be appropriate.

 - There are many potential ways to deal with the two separate corpora.
-The simplest might be to convert daily volumes to z-scores and combining: `z_total(t) = z_en(t) + z_ar(t)`
+The simplest might be to convert daily volumes to z-scores and combining: `z_total(t) = z_en(t) + z_ar(t)`.